raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 ### 4.4 LSOA

+For your LSOA layer, our criteria is derived from the number of familities claiming benefits in each given LSOA. **We want to identify the LSOAs with most families in this situation and attribute those areas a higher score**, in order to prioritize the creation of a new pocket park in more deprived areas.
+Areas with the lowest number of families needing social benefit will get a lower score, as we consider them to be less of a priority.

-For your LSOA layer, we need to:
+To do so, we first need to:

 1) Use the Refactor tool to make sure our `Census_Child Benefit;Total Number of Families Claiming Benefit;2013` variable is of the right data type (real number) instead of string.

 2) Rasterize your layer and assign the value of our census variable value in any given LSOA to the cells in that LSOA

-3) Reclassify our data (but first we need to have a think about which class breaks we want to use)
+3) Reclassify our data in the appropriate number of categories (but first we need to have a think about which class breaks we want to use)

 #### 4.4.1 Refactoring